-In addition to tuition, estimated costs for students who complete the entire program listed below are books, \$719; class fees, \$234; student services fee, \$22; universal fee, \$264; equipment and supplies, \$200.
+In addition to tuition, estimated costs for students who complete the entire program listed below are books, \$719; class fees, \$234; universal fee, \$360; equipment and supplies, \$200.
 Contact the Financial Aid Office at 503.399.5018 to find out if you qualify for help with these costs.

-You may earn a Certificate of Completion by successfully completing the required 44 credits with a grade of "C" or better in all courses.
+You may earn a Certificate of Completion by successfully completing the required 45 credits with a grade of "C" or better in all courses.

-Term 1
+Course Term 1 Title Credit Hours

-CAM100 Blueprint Reading and Sketching1
+CAM100 Blueprint Reading and Sketching2

-CAM105 Precision Measurement2
+CAM105 Precision Measurement

 CAM110A CNC/Manual Fundamentals4

-CAM111 Industrial Safety Seminar
+CAM111 Industrial Safety Seminar1

 CAM130 CNC Machine Setup/Operation4

 MTH052 Introduction to Algebra and Geometry+3

-or

-MTH081 Technical Math 14
+MTH081 Technical Math 1

-or

-MTH111 College Algebra (or higher)5
+MTH111 or College Algebra (or higher)5

 Term 2

 CAM115 Geometric Dimensioning/Tolerancing2

 CAM116 Geometric Dimensioning/Tolerancing

-for CNC-Lab
+for CNC-Lab1

 CAM140 Metallurgy for Manufacturing2

 CAM160 Programming CNC Mills4

 MTH053 Introduction to Trigonometry and Geometry3

 PSY104 Psychology in the Workplace+3

 Term 3

 CAM150 Cutting Tools and Materials

 CAM190 Programming CNC Lathes

 CAM280D Cooperative Work Experience4

-COM051 Communication Skills 1+3
+COM051 Communication Skills 1+